-2.2.1 Calibrated Fan Model
+2.2.1 Calibrated Fan model

-Select the model of the series of fan used in your system using the pictures in the fan drop-down as a guide.
-If you are performing a duct test, be sure to choose a Duct Testing fan, conveniently grouped together and shown in the picture with attached flex duct.
-Building test fans do not show the attached flex duct.
+Select the model of the series of fan used in your system using the pictures in the device drop-down box as a guide.
+Be sure to enter a Duct Testing fan, conveniently grouped together and shown in the picture with attached flex duct.